bhattlab/StrainSifter/README.md

 4. Install Snakemake:

    	conda install snakemake -c bioconda -c conda-forge

-  StrainSifter has been developed and tested with Snakemake version 5.1.4.
+  StrainSifter has been developed and tested with Snakemake version 5.1.4 or higher.
 Check your version by typing:

     snakemake --version

-  If you are running an earlier version of Snakemake, update to the latest version:
+  If you are running a version of Snakemake prior to 5.1.4, update to the latest version:

     conda update snakemake -c bioconda -c conda-forge